A superb agricultural holding in north County Dublin.

 Dublin City Centre - 19 km, Dublin International Airport - 10 km, Swords - 8km

-The lands extend to c.336 acres and benefit from excellent road frontage with numerous gated access points and an internal road system.
+The lands extend to c.320 acres and benefit from excellent road frontage with numerous gated access points and an internal road system.
 They are also conveniently located close to the M1, M2 and M50 motorways.
 These are top class arable lands and are ideally suited for all aspects of the agri sector.

 The property is located on the edge of Rowlestown village with excellent road frontage and the benefit of some of the best land in North County Dublin, renowned for its fattening qualities and high yielding crop returns.
-The lands are split with c.128 acres currently in tillage and a further c.208 acre in permanent pasture with the entire holding suitable for both grazing and tillage.
+The lands are split with c.128 acres currently in tillage and a further c.192 acres in permanent pasture with the entire holding suitable for both grazing and tillage.
 Laid out in large well fenced divisions, there is piped water to all paddocks and excellent shelter from mature hedging.

 The farmyard has a purpose built facility which can cater for c.200 head and includes a recently constructed slatted unit and a concrete base shed.
 There is also an extensive concrete yard, cattle handling pens with cattle crush, silage pits and an office.
 A large machinery/grain store completes the facility.